Wakesurf Board Buyer's Guide: What You Need to Know to Choose the Right Board

 This fin setup is most common on skim style boards but can also be seen on some cruiser/longboard surf style boards.
 Acting very much like a rudder for the board, the single fin offers stability, hold, and control but can break free easily for spins and slides.
 Best suited for medium-large sized waves.

 Best described as a fun, playful ride with enough hold for surfy turns while still being easy to spin 360's.
 Some surf/hybrid style boards come stock with only two fins but most boards will have three fin boxes.
 Take out the center tail fin and ride the board as a twin fin.
 A great performer in waves of all sizes.

 The quad fin setup is only found on surf style boards.
-It is all about speed, allowing the wakesurfer to pump and generate speed using the fins.
-Can take out two of the four fins to ride it as a twin fin too.
-Rides great on bigger sized waves.
+It is all about speed and power, allowing the wakesurfer to relax a little when pumping and trying generate speed, as all these fins work as little water jets to drive the board down the line.
+You can of course, take out two of the four fins to ride it as a twin fin too.
+Rides great on waves of all sizes.

 Not as commonly used due the cost increase of the additional fin boxes; the five fin setup is all about options.
 Only found on surf style boards, this fin configuration gives you the versatility to ride your board with any of the above configurations for maximum flexibility.
 We don’t recommend riding with all five fins as it will cause significant drag and slow the board.
 Rides great on waves of all sizes.

 The tail shape on your wakesurf board isn't all about looks.
 Since the early days of surfing, riders everywhere have created different tail shapes to improve the feel of their board based on wave conditions.
 For your sanity we won't dive deep into the hydrodynamics of tail shapes and their impact on the board's feel on the water.